SynFutures/docs/docs/hash_rate_futures_general.md

 - Buy 1 PH/s of cloud mining power along with the electricity plan
 - Sell short Hash Rate Futures 1 contract maturing on 1 May 2021 and 1 contract maturing on 14 May 2021

-Similar to calculation from previous example, Bob would receive total of `P1 + P2 = 0.1635 BTC`.
+Similar to calculation from previous example, Bob would receive total of `P1 + P2 = 0.1635 BTC` for block mining reward.
 The cost of the cloud mining plan was `R = 0.1605 BTC`.
-Thus the net profit for Bob is `0.003 BTC`.
+Note that besides block mining reward that Hash Rate Futures includes, Bob could earn additional block transaction fees with the cloud mining plan.

 ### 32. Bob has a strong view on the direction of the future mining difficulty changes.
 How can he trade on it?
 Assume that Hash Rate Futures maturing on 7 Aug 2021 (Block height 695520) is trading at `P = 0.0701 BTC`, implying the mining difficulty at `D = 25.1T`.
 Bob has a view that the difficulty should not increase this fast and that the mining reward should be higher than what the contract is trading at.
 Thus, Bob enters a long position of the Hash Rate Futures contact maturing on 7 Aug 2021 (with leverage).
 When the contract matures, Bob would profit if the actual mining difficulty is lower than `25.1T`, i.e. the settlement price of the contract is higher than `0.0701 BTC`.

-### 33. Historically Bitcoin mining difficulty has a trend going up.
+### 33. Historically Bitcoin mining difficulty has been trending up.
 Would everyone short the futures contract to long difficulty?
 When should someone long the futures to short difficulty?
-Like all other futures instrument, the Hash Rate Futures price already reflects market expectation of the price in the future, not the spot price.
+Like all other futures instruments, the Hash Rate Futures price already reflects market expectation of the price in the future, not the spot price.
 For example, if the mining difficulty is at 23T currently, the futures contract maturing at the next resetting day could be trading at 23.2T already, reflecting an increase from the current difficulty level.
 If a trader thinks the difficulty would go higher than 23.2T, the trader can long the future difficulty by shorting the Hash Rate Futures.
-On the contrary, if another trader thinks the difficulty will not reach 23.2T for this difficulty reset, this second trader can short the future difficulty by longing the Hash Rate Futures
+On the contrary, if another trader thinks the difficulty will not reach 23.2T for this difficulty reset, but rather, say 23.1T, this second trader can short the future difficulty by longing the Hash Rate Futures

 ### 34. How do I hedge against changes in mining difficulty for a period longer than 14 days?
 The SynFutures Hash Rate Futures are designed to be forward looking.
 Each contract represents the mining reward of the 14 days (2016 blocks to be exact) after the maturity.
-For example, the contract maturing on 1 May 2021 (block height 681408) represents the mining reward from block 681409 to 683423.
+For example, the contract maturing on 1 May 2021 (block height 681408) represents the mining reward from block 681409 to 683423, or roughly May 1 to 15, 2021.
 While the contract maturing on 15 May 2021 (block height 683424) represents the mining reward from block 683424 to 685439.
 If you own some mining power and wish to hedge against mining difficulty changes in a period longer than 14 days, you would need to trade multiple futures that cover the entire period.
 For example, to hedge from 1 to 28 May 2021, you need to trade both contracts maturing on 1 May 2021 and 15 May 2021.
-Individual Hash Rate Futures contracts are designed to be basic hedging units that could build a long futures curve the mining difficulty.
+Individual Hash Rate Futures contracts are designed to be basic hedging units that could build a forward curve of the mining difficulty.
 In SynFutures@v2, we will introduce cross margin for higher margin efficiency to trade cross-tenor contracts.

 ### 35. Why can I only choose certain dates or block height on the App as maturity?
 The Hash Rate Futures is designed for traders to hedge against the change in mining difficulty and thus the expiry is limited to the difficulty resetting blocks, i.e. 2016x block heights.